suchialex/CINS3002-HW09/instructions.md

     ✅ 11.
 Display Spring Valley Employees
   </summary>

-  - Print the name and salaries of all the employees who are working on the project Spring Valley.
+  - Print the name and salaries of all the employees who are working on the project Spring Valley. (case-insensitive search for Spring valley)
   - Choose a nice format and alignment so they are displayed in a tabular fashion.
 If name or salary not available, print `-`
 </details>